rawebone/Razor/framework/manual/raw.md

 Razor is a minimalist web application framework which provides a bridge between "classic" and "modern" PHP.
-Its goal is to make developing applications simple and to enable testable and easy maintenance.
+Its goal is to make developing applications simple and to enable testing and easy maintenance.
 The system is opinionated about your development workflow and provides a structure for working in.